 • • • • • • • • •

 Historic Sites located in Old Town San Diego

-Arrived in San Diego in January of 1847 to support the American military garrison during the Mexican War.
+The Mormon Battalion arrived in San Diego in January of 1847 to support the American military garrison during the Mexican War.
 Five companies totaling over 500 men had been mustered in at Council Bluffs, Iowa on July 16, 1846.
-Along with 32 women, they made the longest march in military history consisting of 2,000 miles from Council Bluffs, Iowa, to San Diego.
+Along with 32 women, they made the longest march in military history consisting of 2,000 miles from Council Bluffs, Iowa, to San Diego, California.
+The people of the battalion became an important and productive part of the community helping to build the first Court House out of hand made bricks.
+The historic site tells the story of the history in an interesting state-of-the-art video presentation.
 Located at 2510 Juan Street, open 9 am – 9 pm every day of the year.

 THE WHALEY HOUSE

 According to the Travel Channel’s America’s Most Haunted, the Whaley House is the number one most haunted house in the United States.
 The alleged hauntings of the Whaley House have been reported on numerous other television programs and been written up in countless publications and books since the house first opened as a museum in 1960.
 Although we cannot state positively that the Whaley House is really haunted, the voluminous documentation of paranormal occurrences at the site makes a compelling case.
 But, if there are ghosts at the Whaley House, who are they and why are they here?